-- The DB Group performs systematic risk analysis, root cause analysis and lessons learned activities for events above € 1 million to identify inherent areas of risk and to define appropriate risk mitigating actions which are monitored for resolution.
-The prerequisite for these detailed analysis and the timely information of the DB Group's senior management on the development of the operational risk events and on single larger events is the continuous collection of all losses above € 10,000 arising from operational risk events in the DB Group's "db-Incident Reporting System".
-Locally, DBMB Group collects losses above € 500 arising from operational risk events in the DB Group's "db-Incident Reporting System". - The Group systematically utilises information on external events occurring in the banking industry to ensure that similar incidents will not happen to the Group.
+- The DB Group performs systematic risk analysis, root cause analysis and lessons learned activities for events above EUR 1 million to identify inherent areas of risk and to define appropriate risk mitigating actions which are monitored for resolution.
+The prerequisite for these detailed analysis and the timely information of the DB Group's senior management on the development of the operational risk events and on single larger events is the continuous collection of all losses above EUR 10,000 arising from operational risk events in the DB Group's "db-Incident Reporting System".
+Locally, DBMB Group collects losses above EUR 500 arising from operational risk events in the DB Group's "db-Incident Reporting System". - A Lessons Learned process is required for events, including near misses, above EUR 1 million.
+This process includes but is not limited to: - systematic risk analysis including a description of the business environment in which the loss occurred, including previous events, near misses and event specific Key Risk Indicators ("KRI"), - consideration of any risk management decisions in respect of the specific risk taken, - root cause analyses, - identification of control improvements and other actions to prevent and/or mitigate recurrence, and - assessment of the residual operational risk exposure. - The Lessons Learned process serves as an important mean to identify inherent areas of risk and to define appropriate risk mitigating actions.
+All corrective actions are captured and monitored for resolution via actions plans in the tracking system "dbTrack".
+Performance of all corrective actions and their resolution status is reported on a monthly basis to senior management.
+Higher than important residual operational risks need to be accepted by the DB Group's Operational Risk Management Committee. - The DB Group systematically utilises information on external events occurring in the banking industry to ensure that similar incidents will not happen to the DB Group.